mmyros/mmyros.github.io/github_io/intro.md

 There, I implant, infect, and stimulate the brains of mice in order to understand how brain regions communicate and to find novel ways to improve psychiatric conditions.

-## My interests
+## Interests
-* Spontaneous and perturbed brain activity
+* Rich data
 * Organization of robust data analysis pipelines
-* Rich data
+* Spontaneous and perturbed brain activity

-## My work principles
+## Work principles
 * Industry-grade code for academia-grade research
 * Repoducible data analysis workflows without stifling innovation
 * Estimation statistics